hirosystems/docs/docs/ordinals-explorer/guides/build-explorer.md

 Title: Build Ordinals Explorer
 ---

-# Build Stacks Explorer
+# Build Ordinals Explorer

-After installing and configuring your environment, you can run the Stacks Explorer locally if you wish by running the followning `pnpm` command:
+After installing and configuring your environment, you can run the Ordinals Explorer locally if you wish by running the followning `npm` command:

-`pnpm dev`
+`npm run dev`

 ## Building for Production

-You may also build a production version of the Stacks Explorer.
+You may also build a production version of the Ordinals Explorer.
 Simply run the following command:

-`pnpm build`
+`npm run build`

 > **_NOTE:_**
 >
-> Running `pnpm build` also run the default next.js build task.
+> Running `npm run build` also run the default next.js build task.